ethandsa/Thread-Management-Library/README.md

         except UserVerificationException:
             logger.info("Failed to verify user, sleeping for 5 seconds and retrying")

-            # At this stage, if the event is set in the next 5 seconds, we will exit the verification loop.
+            # At this stage, if the event is set before the next 5 seconds, we will exit the verification loop.
-            if not thread_utils.event_aware_sleep(5):
+            if not event_aware_sleep(5):
                 break
 ```

 Note that checks for the state of the event can be added in key places as required, to ensure that we are not unnecessarily performing operations, and we are safely terminating threads.

-When threadutils methods are used by child threads, it automatically fetches the event associated with the thread group of the currently executing child thread.
+When event-aware methods are used by child threads, it automatically fetches the event associated with the thread group of the currently executing child thread.
 If no event is found, i.e. this is
-the main thread with no parent group, then `thread_utils.event_aware_sleep` will perform a regular sleep.
+the main thread with no parent group, then `event_aware_sleep` will perform a regular sleep.

 ```
 thread_group = ThreadGroup("Verifying Users")
 for user in users:
     thread_group.add_task(verify_user, args=(user))
 ```
-threadutils cannot auto-fetch the event associated with the current (parent) thread, as it could have created several different ThreadGroups.
+threadmanager cannot auto-fetch the event associated with the current (parent) thread, as it could have created several different ThreadGroups.
 It needs context of which ThreadGroup to perform operations on, so its usage would be through the ThreadGroup object.
 ```
 thread_group.wait_for_condition(lambda: len(valid_users) > 0, timeout=600)
 ```